RandomGgames/Coordinates/README.md

 This is a Minecraft data pack that allows you to display your coordaintes above your hotbar.

 To activate the display, open the menu in chat by using the command `/trigger Coordinates`.
 Use your mouse to then click the `[Power]` button and choose an option.
 This is also how the rest of the menus are navigated and colors/style can also be selected.

-To disable the datapack, use the command `/function disable:coordinates`.
-This ensures that all scoreboards are also removed along with disabling the pack.